Skip to main content

 Back to School for STEM

-To help address this issue, AbbVie has developed Back to School for STEM, a schools’ outreach initiative that sees employees from AbbVie’s five different sites across the country visit local schools, including those they themselves studied at, to act as ambassadors for science.
+To help address this issue, AbbVie developed Back to School for STEM, a schools’ outreach initiative that sees employees from AbbVie’s sites across the country visit local schools, including those they themselves studied at, to act as ambassadors for science.

 The programme, which is supported by Science Foundation Ireland, aims to give the inside story on careers in science and the rewarding career opportunities that can be unlocked by studying STEM subjects.

-The idea is that by seeing and hearing from these science role models in person, and how they are working to change the world for the better, it will ignite an interest in STEM and potentially inspire a new generation of scientists and engineers.
+The idea is that seeing and hearing from these science role models in person, about how they are working to change the world for the better, will ignite an interest in STEM and potentially inspire a new generation of scientists and engineers.

-Watch this video to learn more about the school visit and Back to School for STEM project.
+Watch this video to learn more about the school visit and Back to School for STEM initiative.

-Previously, AbbVie had published a multi-stakeholder report exploring the barriers to engagement in science-related subjects and careers.
-The document highlights the negative impact that low levels of STEM interest by students could have on Ireland’s employee emerging talent pipeline, particularly in the high-value pharma, biopharma and medical device sectors.
+In 2016, AbbVie published a multi-stakeholder report titled STEM Paths exploring the barriers to engagement in science-related subjects and careers.
+The report highlights the negative impact that low levels of STEM interest by students could have on Ireland’s employee emerging talent pipeline, particularly in the high-value pharma, biopharma and medical device sectors.

-Among the key recommendations of the STEM Paths document is a need to highlight the positive personal experiences of young Irish people currently working across Irish industry within STEM disciplines.
+Among the key recommendations of the STEM Paths report is a need to highlight the positive personal experiences of young Irish people currently working across Irish industry within STEM disciplines.

 Plans for the Back to School for STEM initiative were first unveiled at AbbVie’s site in Ballytivnan, Sligo in 2018.